 A more thorough description of the bearing failure modes and causes can be found in Reference 2.

 Keep in mind that the lubricant (oil or grease) from within the damaged bearing can also provide insight in the bearing investigation.
 A lubricant sample should be taken for comparison with the fresh sample.
 A lubricant analysis can be made to consider particle and moisture contamination content, changes in viscosity, change in grease consistency, etc.

 Examination of the bearing seals or shield and other components such as the sleeve might also be informative.

 Predictive maintenance or condition-based maintenance techniques such as vibration analysis, thermography, oil analysis, etc., can be used to detect faults before severe bearing damage occurs and possible damage to the asset the bearing was operating in also occurs.
 This can allow for improved failure mode identification.
-Removing larger size bearings (bore > 200 mm or 7.9 in) from operation before extensive damage occurs might allow them to be remanufactured.
+Removing larger size bearings (bore > 200 mm) from operation before extensive damage occurs might allow them to be remanufactured.
 This can restore the bearing to a “like new” condition, reducing maintenance costs and environmental impact (fig. 19).

 Most common failure modes